canonical/charm-prometheus-apt-exporter/README.md

-# charm-prometheus-pkg-exporter
+# charm-prometheus-apt-exporter
-This charm provides the prometheus-pkg-exporter, a text file based exporter for apt repositories.
+This charm provides the prometheus-apt-exporter, a text file based exporter for apt repositories.